 College too expensive?
 Save money with ASCENT!

 ASCENT is a program where students finish high school, but stay enrolled as a WPS student.
-During this additional year, students attend either the Front Range Community College, Community College of Denver, Red Rocks Community College, or Emily Griffith Technical College and WPS will pay for the student’s tuition.
-We also have an agreement with Metro State University of Denver and will pay partial tuition for eligible students.
-To be eligible for the program, students must have 12 college credits and be on grade level by the time they complete their senior year.
+During this additional year, students attend either the Front Range Community College, Community College of Denver, Red Rocks Community College, Emily Griffith Technical College, or Metro State University of Denver and WPS will pay for the student’s tuition.
+To be eligible for the program, students must have 12 college credits and be college-ready by the time they graduate high school.

 ASCENT stands for Accelerating Students through Concurrent Enrollment.
 In May of 2009, the Colorado State Legislature passed HB09-1319 and SB09-285.
 This bill created the ASCENT program.
 Students who have completed at least 12 college credit hours (as represented on a college transcript) prior to completion of the 12th year of high school, may be eligible.
 The State provides funding to support college enrollment by these students.
 Funding comes from the State of Colorado and the amount provided to the district for use by our students is subject to change annually.
 WPS will disseminate the amount of funding we receive to our eligible and qualified students.
 That amount will be based on the amount provided to us by the State of Colorado and the number of ASCENT eligible students that year.
 Deadlines and other conditions apply.
 Please see the Future Center for information regarding eligibility.

 How much money can I save?

 Example 1: A student enrolls in ASCENT and takes classes at Front Range Community College:

 - To be eligible for the program, students must have 12 college credits already earned.
 These college credits stay with the student.